 Crime Prevention Tips For Businesses

-The closure of non-essential businesses in Ontario to address the spread of COVID-19 may cause business owners to worry about the safety of their business and property.
+The closure of some businesses in Ontario to address the spread of COVID-19 may cause business owners to worry about the security of their business and property.

 We suggest business owners;

 - Remove valuables from storefronts to help reduce smash-and-grab thefts;